Fiserv/exchange/docs/introduction/exchange-apis.md

 ### Reporting

-Exchange offers reporting through the use of settlements and segregation of funds through virtual accounts, which can be retrieved by API with the `/settlement/rejects` and `/account/settlement-info`
+Exchange offers reporting through the use of settlements and segregation of funds through virtual accounts, which can be retrieved by API with the `/settlement/rejects` and `/account/settlement-info` for more information please see the reporting section in additional API info.

 ### Equipment and Pricing offerings